taspeotis/DeltaCompressionDotNet/README.md

 *PatchAPI* (concomitant class: `PatchApiCompression`) is available from Windows 2000; *MSDelta* (concomitant class: `MsDeltaCompression`) is available from Windows Vista.

-*DeltaCompressionDotNet* targets the .NET Framework 4.5, which is only available on Windows Vista and later.

-Nothing prevents you from reducing the library target to a version of the .NET Framework that runs on operating systems earlier than Windows Vista, but if you're lucky enough to be using the .NET Framework 4.5 then you should prefer `MsDeltaCompression` over `PatchApiCompression` where possible.
+*DeltaCompressionDotNet* targets the .NET Framework 2.0, but if you're lucky enough to be using the .NET Framework 4.5 then you should prefer `MsDeltaCompression` over `PatchApiCompression` where possible.

 The library is not tied to any particular architecture, the code should execute on x86, x64 and ia64.